 The bad news: the most effective treatment for MOH is to stop using pain relieving medication.2

 The good news: gentle chiropractic care can effectively treat chronic pain without drugs or other medication.
+Finding effective treatments for chronic pain can restore healthy sleep patterns which in turn can reduce blood pressure, pulse rate while lowering adrenaline and cortisol serum levels.

 Dr. Danielle Hurd, DC practices effective gentle chiropractic at Advanced Wellness Solutions.
 Dr. Danielle pursues a drug free approach to chronic pain relief when prudent and possible.
-If she is provide chronic pain relief, she will refer you to medical professional with the needed expertise in the appropriate specialty.
+If she is unable to provide chronic pain relief, she will refer you to medical professional with the needed expertise in the appropriate specialty.

 Pain is one of the body’s vital defense mechanisms.
 Pain lets the brain know that damage or death has occurred to the cells in the affected area.
 It’s also the way our body tells us not to use the affected area.
 Pain lets us know what to do and not do with an injury.
 Persisting in activities that cause pain often causes more damage and slows healing.